radixdlt/wallet-compatible-derivation/README.md

 > malware your computer might be infected with.
 Even in `pager` mode, you are
 > asked to type in your mnemonic and if your computer is infected by a key-logger
 > malware you might loose all your funds.
+>
+> Beware of secrets retained by terminal app!
+Even in `pager` mode secrets might be kept in memory somewhere, depending on your terminal app.

 Future iterations of this software might implement an interactive "picker" of characters/words in randomized order to allow safe input of your mnemonic, but there is no planned release date for such a few feature.